 The best way to ensure you are hiring talent that is going to be a good cultural fit is to hold behavior-based interviews.
 That doesn’t mean inane brain teasers designed to test creative thinking, like “You are shrunk to the height of a nickel and your mass is proportionally reduced so as to maintain your original density.
 You are then thrown into an empty glass blender.
 The blades will start moving in 60 seconds.
 What do you do?”
 (Note: Although Google used to ask questions like these, they have since abandoned the practice because it simply wasn’t effective.)
 Rather, behavior-based interviews focus on questions that elicit specific examples of past behavior.
 “In what ways have you demonstrated creativity in your current position?”
 “Tell me about a time when you had a miscommunication with a team member or client.
 How did you resolve this communication breakdown?”
 “What is the most difficult decision you have had to make?
 How did you arrive at that decision?
 What was the result of your decision?”

-Google is a great example of a company that has really nurtured their cultural ideals.
+Google is a great example of a company that has really nurtured its cultural ideals.
 They have inadvertently defined what culture looks like not just at the Googleplex, but at companies all through Silicon Valley.
-Google has certainly had great success with their model; for six years and counting, they have topped Fortune’s list of Best Places to Work, and they receive millions of job applications every year.
+Google has certainly had great success with its model; for six years and counting, they have topped Fortune’s list of Best Places to Work, and they receive millions of job applications every year.
 So many other tech companies have tried to mimic their success that the idea of an internet startup office filled with foosball tables and nap pods has become a cliche.

 We’d like to let you in on a little secret: Google’s cultural success is not about any of those things.
 It’s not about the free meals prepared by world-class chefs or the afternoon volleyball games.
 Instead, it’s about a deep respect for their employees; the perks are simply Google’s way of showing that they value the hard work their employees put in, and of supporting a healthy work-life balance even when employees have to put in long hours.
 They nurture their ideals by seeing them through day-in and day-out.

 Not all work environments are going to lend themselves to “fun-LUVing” attitudes and afternoon volleyball games, though, and work culture is not one-size-fits-all.
 In a pharmaceutical lab, for example, scientists must take their work seriously at all times.
-Frivolity and process experimentation must necessarily give way to keen attention-to-detail and professionalism.
+Frivolity and process experimentation must necessarily give way to keen attention to detail and professionalism.
 One is not better than the other; the key is simply in finding what works best for you and your organization.

 At Pepsi in New Zealand and Australia, the CEO encourages employees to “leave loudly”.
-His reasoning is that when leadership makes a show of leaving early to pick their kids up for school, for example, it communicates to lower level employees that they are welcome to do the same.
+His reasoning is that when leadership makes a show of leaving early to pick their kids up for school, for example, it communicates to lower-level employees that they are welcome to do the same.
 “I’d like you to be a hero at work, but I want you to be a hero at home.
 If you’re only a hero at work, you’re only doing half the job.”
 Given this philosophy, do you think Pepsi would benefit from offering employees three free gourmet meals a day?
 Probably not; inherent in the offer is the assumption that employees are (at least occasionally) likely to be in the office for breakfast, lunch, and dinner.
 Google knows that its employees are going to be putting in long hours – the tech industry is filled with younger employees fresh out of college and ready to build a name for themselves who don’t yet have many family obligations, and, of course, the tech industry never sleeps.
 The environment at Pepsi is neither better nor worse, it’s just different.

 ASSESS Your Progress and ADJUST Accordingly